caskeye/DTRPG/README.md

 - Plot Generation
 - Trading/Merchants
 - NPC Dialogue
-- Rudimentary Combat System (Needs Defined Further, may be axed due to limitations of LLMs)
+- Rudimentary Combat System
+  - Needs Defined Further, may be axed due to limitations of LLMs
 - Inventory Management
 - UI
 - Session/Plot Persistance
+- Monster Manual
-- Monster Manual (Enemy Database with RAG)
+  - Enemy Database with RAG
+- Reading the Player's Character Sheet
+  - Stored as an external file the player can edit.
+-

 ### Requirements 2-7
 - Needs to implement **RAG**